sixtus/go-finger-exercise/ASSUMPTIONS.md

      documentation
    - I was thinking about threading the intake, but my little laptop runs it in 0m0,038s
-   - Early optimization is the root of all evil, so keeping it single thread
+   - Early optimization is the root of all evil, so keeping it single threaded

 ## Notes on completion
    - Removing the mutex from topN almost halfed the runtime, it's not needed atm